 Plato was one of the most influential thinkers in the history of philosophy.
 Plato’s concepts laid the groundwork for Ancient Greek and western philosophy and are still considered immensely influential to this day.

 His contributions are easily recognizable across education, politics, ethics, epistemology, and psychology.
-The twentieth century thinker Alfred North Whitehead once described European philosophy as “a series of footnotes to Plato.”
-While many of Plato’s concepts are undeniably crucial for the progression of western philosophy, some of his ideas have not aged as well.
+The twentieth century thinker, Alfred North Whitehead, once described European philosophy as “a series of footnotes to Plato.”
+While many of Plato’s concepts are undeniably crucial for the progression of western philosophy, some of his ideas have not aged well.

-Let’s take a look inside some of the best and worst ideas found in Plato’s philosophy.
+Let’s take a look at some of the best and worst ideas found in Plato’s philosophy.

 Plato’s best ideas

 The theory of forms

 Plato established a significant difference between what we can perceive through the senses and what we can perceive through reason.
 He described the latter as “forms.”

 For Plato, “forms” combined with language create the basis of scientific knowledge.